 Collecting shopping and prescriptions

-If possible, ask a friend, family member or delivery services to run errands on your behalf.
+If possible, ask a friend or family member to run errands on your behalf, including buying groceries, picking up prescriptions or walking your dog.

 Pharmacies can often arrange to deliver repeat prescriptions if you run out while you remain at home.
 Other people can collect a prescription on your behalf.